PCMDI/pcmdi_metrics/docs/api.rst

 .. currentmodule:: pcmdi_metrics

-Below is a list of some API functions that are available in `pcmdi_metrics` for developpers.
+Below is a list of some API functions that are fully available in `pcmdi_metrics (> v3.6)` for developpers.

 Land-sea mask